 If you have been diagnosed with COVID-19 and your symptoms are worse

 It's caused by a new (novel) type of coronavirus called SARS-CoV-2.
-The virus may be spread through droplets of fluid that a person coughs or sneezes into the air.
-It may be spread if you touch a surface with virus on it, such as a handle or object, and then touch your eyes, nose, or mouth.
+The virus is mainly spread through droplets of fluid that a person coughs or sneezes into the air.
+It may be spread if you touch a surface with virus on it, such as a handle or object, or the skin of someone with the infection, and then touch your eyes, nose, or mouth.

 Symptoms include fever, coughing, and trouble breathing.
 Some people report digestive upset, loss of appetite, runny nose, headache and body aches, chills or repeated shaking with chills, and new loss of taste and smell.
 In some cases, this virus can cause lung infection (pneumonia).

-If you have COVID-19, treatment is done to help your body while it fights the virus.
+If you have COVID-19, treatment is given to help your body while it fights the virus.
 This is known as supportive care.
+In addition, those with more serious cases or those at risk for serious disease will be offered certain medicines and other treatments aimed at the virus and/or the inflammation it causes.

 If you are or were in an area with COVID-19 and have a fever or other symptoms (even if you've been fully vaccinated), stay away from other people.
 Call your healthcare provider.
 Explain that you have been exposed to COVID-19 and have symptoms.
 Do this before going to any hospital or clinic so as not to spread an illness to others.
 Wait for instructions.